tyshkor/bridge-casper-smart-contracts/README.md

 This repository contains the smart contracts used for the Bridge Pool on the Casper Network.

+This contract has the following functionality:

+- add liquidity to the pool
+- remove liquidity from the pool
+- withdraw liquidity from the pool
+- withraw signed liquidity from the pool securelt
+- swap with another network
+- get liquidity already in the pool
+- add target for pollible swap

 ## Table of Contents

 1. [Getting Started](#getting-started)